How to: Set Up the Merge Operator's Outer Feature

 Configure the Button Component

-1. Drag and drop a Button component onto your canvas.
-Place your Button component below your Data Workflow component.
+1. Drag and drop a Button component onto your canvas, placing it below your Data Workflow component.

-2. Enter btnMergeOuter in the Property ID field.
+2. In the Property ID field, enter btnMergeOuter.

 7. Save your module.

-Now, preview your module in Express View and open the DevTools Console.
-Click the button to trigger the Data Workflow.
+Preview your module in Express View and open the DevTools Console.
+Click the Outer Merge button to trigger the Data Workflow.
 All you see is Ezekiel Chui's name and birthdate.
 Because Kris Marrier and Mattie Poquette exist in both tables, the Outer feature excludes them from the new table.
-This feature keeps only the upper input values that don't match those of the lower input.
+This feature keeps only the upper input values that do not match those of the lower input.

-For fun, switch the inputs of your Merge operator and trigger the operation.
+For further testing, switch the inputs of your Merge operator and trigger the operation.
 You'll see very different values in your new table.